For information on applying for paid internships, click here.

 Slate hires paid interns for the spring, summer, and fall.
 We offer internshps in five departments: Culture, DoubleX, Politics, Photo and Art, and The Slatest.
 More information about each internship is below.

 The deadline for all summer internships is March 15.
 The deadline for all fall internships is July 15.
-The deadline for all spring internships is November 15.
+The deadline for all spring internships is Nov.
+15.

-Candidates for the culture internship must be available to work in Slate’s New York office at least two full days per week in the spring.
-They must be highly organized, have a proven interest in the arts, and be very familiar withSlate.
+Candidates for the culture internship must be available to work in Slate’s New York office 30 hours per week.
+They must be highly organized, have a proven interest in the arts, and be very familiar with Slate.
 They must also be able to work quickly, efficiently, and without much supervision.
 Strong writing and editing skills are required.
 To apply, email a cover letter that clearly outlines your availability and cultural interests to firstname.lastname@example.org.
 Attach your résumé and a 400-word Brow Beat post.
 (You can write an installment of a regular series, such as Trailer Critic, Where Do I Start With, or You’re Doing It Wrong, or you can simply write a post about a cultural topic that interests you.)